-- (a) forming companies or other legal persons; - (b) acting, or arranging for another person to act- - (i) as a director or secretary of a company, - (ii) as a partner of a partnership, or - (iii) in a similar capacity in relation to other legal persons; - (c) providing a registered office, business address, correspondence or administrative address or other related services for a company, partnership or any other legal person or arrangement; - (d) acting, or arranging for another person to act, as- - (i) a trustee of an express trust or similar legal arrangement, or - (ii) a nominee shareholder for a person. - (3) For the purposes of regulation 31(1), information or another matter comes to a relevant firm "in the course of carrying on its business" if the information or other matter comes to the firm- - (a) in the case of a relevant firm within paragraph (1)(a), in the course of carrying on an activity in respect of which permission under Part 4A of the Financial Services and Markets Act 2000 would be required if it had its registered office (or if it does not have one, its head office) in the United Kingdom, and - (b) in the case of a relevant firm within any other provision of paragraph (1), in the course of carrying on an activity mentioned in that provision." - 18.
-In regulation 33 (finance: powers to request information)- - (a) in paragraph (1), for "The Treasury" substitute "An authorised officer"; - (b) in paragraph (2)- - (i) for "The Treasury", in the first place it occurs, substitute "An authorised officer"; - (ii) for "the Treasury", in the second place it occurs, substitute "the authorised officer"; - (c) in paragraph (4), for "the Treasury believe" substitute "the authorised officer believes"; - (d) in paragraph (5)- - (i) for "The Treasury" substitute "An authorised officer"; - (ii) for "Treasury licence" substitute "financial sanctions licence"; - (e) for paragraph (6) substitute- - "(6) An authorised officer may request a person to provide information within paragraph (7) if the authorised officer believes that the person may be able to provide the information."; - (f) in paragraph (7)- - (i) for "the Treasury" substitute "the authorised officer"; - (ii) in sub-paragraph (b)(iv), for "Treasury licence" substitute "financial sanctions licence"; - (g) in paragraph (8), for "The Treasury" substitute "The authorised officer";
+- (c) providing a registered office, business address, correspondence or administrative address or other related services for a company, partnership or any other legal person or arrangement; - (d) acting, or arranging for another person to act, as- - (i) a trustee of an express trust or similar legal arrangement, or - (ii) a nominee shareholder for a person. - (3) For the purposes of this regulation- - (a) "cryptoasset" means a cryptographically secured digital representation of value or contractual rights that uses a form of distributed ledger technology and can be transferred, stored or traded electronically; - (b) "money" means- - (i) money in sterling, - (ii) money in any other currency, or - (iii) money in any other medium of exchange, but does not include a cryptoasset; and - (c) in sub-paragraphs (a) to (c) of the definition of "cryptoasset exchange provider" in paragraph (2), "cryptoasset" includes a right to, or interest in, the cryptoasset. - (4) For the purposes of regulation 31(1), information or another matter comes to a relevant firm "in the course of carrying on its business" if the information or other matter comes to the firm- - (a) in the case of a relevant firm within paragraph (1)(a), in the course of carrying on an activity in respect of which permission under Part 4A of the Financial Services and Markets Act 2000 would be required if it had its registered office (or if it does not have one, its head office) in the United Kingdom, and - (b) in the case of a relevant firm within any other provision of paragraph (1), in the course of carrying on an activity mentioned in that provision." - 19.
+In regulation 33 (finance: powers to request information)- - (a) in paragraph (1), for "The Treasury" substitute "An authorised officer"; - (b) in paragraph (2)- - (i) for "The Treasury", in the first place it occurs, substitute "An authorised officer"; - (ii) for "the Treasury", in the second place it occurs, substitute "the authorised officer"; - (c) in paragraph (4), for "the Treasury believe" substitute "the authorised officer believes"; - (d) in paragraph (5)- - (i) for "The Treasury" substitute "An authorised officer"; - (ii) for "Treasury licence" substitute "financial sanctions licence"; - (e) for paragraph (6) substitute- - "(6) An authorised officer may request a person to provide information within paragraph (7) if the authorised officer believes that the person may be able to provide the information."; - (f) in paragraph (7)- - (i) for "the Treasury" substitute "the authorised officer"; - (ii) in sub-paragraph (b)(iii), for "Treasury licence" substitute "financial sanctions licence":

-- (h) in paragraph (10), for "the Treasury", in both places it occurs, substitute "the authorised officer". - 19.
-In regulation 34 (finance: production of documents)- - (a) in paragraph (2), for "the Treasury request that documents be produced, the Treasury" substitute "an authorised officer requests that documents be produced, the authorised officer"; - (b) for paragraph (3), substitute- - "(3) Where an authorised officer requests a designated person or a person acting under a financial sanctions licence to produce documents, that person must- - (a) take reasonable steps to obtain the documents (if they are not already in the person's possession or control); - (b) keep the documents under the person's possession or control (except for the purpose of providing them to the authorised officer or as the authorised officer may otherwise permit)." - 20.
-In regulation 35 (finance: information offences), in paragraph (1)(d), for "the Treasury" substitute "an authorised officer". - 21.
+- (g) in paragraph (8), for "The Treasury" substitute "The authorised officer"; - (h) in paragraph (10), for "the Treasury", in both places it occurs, substitute "the authorised officer". - 20.
+In regulation 34 (finance: production of documents)- - (a) in paragraph (2), for "the Treasury request that documents be produced, the Treasury" substitute "an authorised officer requests that documents be produced, the authorised officer"; - (b) for paragraph (3), substitute- - "(3) Where an authorised officer requests a designated person or a person acting under a financial sanctions licence to produce documents, that person must- - (a) take reasonable steps to obtain the documents (if they are not already in the person's possession or control); - (b) keep the documents under the person's possession or control (except for the purpose of providing them to the authorised officer or as the authorised officer may otherwise permit)." - 21.
+In regulation 35 (finance: information offences), in paragraph (1)(d), for "the Treasury" substitute "an authorised officer". - 22.
 For regulation 36 (trade: application of information powers in CEMA) substitute-